syncfusion-content/fileformat-docs/File-Formats/XlsIO/Supported-Features-by-Platforms.md

 The list of various supported and non-supported Excel features of Essential XlsIO in different platforms is given in this section.

-## Supported Features by .NET Framework
+## Supported Features by .NET Framework and .NET Standard

-The list of supported and non-supported Excel features in .NET Framework is given below.
+The list of supported and non-supported Excel features in .NET Framework and .NET Standard is given below.

 <table>
   <tr>